Aarchie-05/SmartComp/README.md

 </p>

 <p align="center">
-   A smart tool to compare and analyse prices and reviews of products across various e-commerce websites.
+   A smart tool to compare and analyse prices and reviews of products across various e-commerce websites..
 </p>